fiSCIENCES/yii2-csv-importer/README.md

 "ruskid/yii2-csv-importer": "dev-master"
 ```

-to the require section of your `composer.json` file.
+to the required section of your `composer.json` file.

 Usage
 -----
+All model AR rules errors will be logged as Warning/App.

 ```php
 $importer = new CSVImporter;